a-s-fernando/OC-Manager/README.md

 # OC-Manager

 A toy/personal project for helping my partner store and access information on her original characters.
-The API can facilitate storage of:
+The API can facilitate access to and storage of:

 - Character descriptions
 - Relationships